The grotto cave in the Bruce Peninsula National Park, the northern part of the Bruce Trail

 • lookouts that give you incredible views of Georgian Bay.

-Scenic caves Blue Mountain
+Scenic caves in the Blue Mountain area

 There are a few options for hiking the Bruce Trail near Collingwood:

-2. Mono Cliffs Provincial Park
+4. Mono Cliffs Provincial Park

 Mono Cliffs Provincial Park is located along the Bruce Trail.
 From the summit of the Lookout Trail, you can even make out the skyline of Toronto on a clear day.